 Travelling and being broke, plus in my 20s is not glamorous.
 It doesn't mean you CAN'T do the same, travel infinitely, but it doesn't mean you CAN as well.
 I guess, my point here is, you just choose your path in life.
 To be honest, I hate those quit your job and travel the world articles but it's true.
 You can actually quit your job and travel but you don't have to.
 If you will quit your job, it's the same, it's still life, you are still human, challenges will still come your way, bumpy roads will still knock you off.

 But you will get up, you will wake up, you will get a new fresh day to figure out your next move.
-You might be broke when you finish travelling, odd jobs flashing on your CV, that’s fine, I’m sure Burger King will still be hiring people to flip burgers.
-You might look old for that job in the eye of the society, but then you have pockets filled with great stories.
+You might be broke when you finish travelling, odd jobs flashing on your CV.
+You might look old for some jobs in the eye of the society, but then you have pockets filled with great stories.
 Imagine that you will leave the world knowing you have met the citizen of the world, knowing you have seen the world, it’s beauty.

 Ah, you are wondering how I manage to travel Southeast Asia for six months with 2,000 USD.
 Or how in the hell did I stroll around Eastern Europe and the Middle East with 1,000 USD for four months?
 It wasn’t easy everyday neither fun.
 But it was a good life lesson, I learnt to appreciate small things in my life.
 There are financial solutions for a thrifty traveller.
 We all travel differently, so instead of comparing each other's journey, how about, we focus on our own strategy.

 Fine, I'll stop talking trash.
 Well, I hitchhiked, taught English, volunteer, did online jobs, mostly, my blog helped to sustain my travelling.
 I am not earning a lot from it yet, but it feeds me and gave me shelter most of the time.